cainhopwood/aws-ml-workshop-starter-kit/content/Workshops/module-forecasting/_index.en.md

 > **Definitions** Univariate means a single value type.
 Multivariate means multiple value types.
 For example, a time series of temperature and humidity is multivariate, whereas a time series of temperature alone is univariate.
 Many time series algorithms only work with univariate date.
 Some algorithms work with multivariate data, but only predicts values for a single target value type.
 The other time series is called the related time series or the "exogenous" time series.
 The DeepAR algorithm that we will use in this example works with multivariate data, but we will only use univariate air quality data.
 To improve the quality of the predictive model, we could also use an exogenous time series, such as wind or temperature, but this out of scope for this project.

 ## Time series labs
 This time series workshop is broken into four independent labs that explore applying time series algorithms to a variety of different data sets to solve different use cases.
 Each lab will introduce more topics and use cases, so pick the ones of interest to you.
 Each individual lab also has multiple parts, so you can pick what is more relevant to your role or upcoming project.
 It's recommended you start with the first introductory lab on air quality prediction, and then explore other time-series labs to broaden your knowledge.

 ### Lab Overview
 {{< video "Time Series Workshop.mp4" >}}

->  **Air Quality Forecasting Lab overview**
+>  **Eric Greene, Lead AI/ML Solutions Architect for AWS Public Sector Asia Pacific**

 ### Workshop scope
 The scope of this workshop is to:

 * Understand how to do air quality forecasting with Amazon SageMaker built-in algorithm DeepAR